mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 As we have seen in the literature review on game making, context is explored in the three main streams of research into tools and processes to support game coding namely: schools environments, professional contexts; and informal spaces.

-## AT - Conceptualising activity in this learning design
+## Conceptualising activity in this learning design

 This section examines the use of activity theory to examine the data and help conceptualise the learning environment and processes.

 NOTE - for similar work see [@barab_using_2002]

-#### Levels of Abstraction in Activity Theory
+### Levels of Abstraction in Activity Theory

 The educational activity can be seen as different scopes of activity.